 Through the support of the Graduate School of Management, accepted Fellows attend the program at no cost.

-There are generally two classes in Fall, two in Winter and one in Spring.
-Classes are three hours in duration, once per week, throughout the quarter.
+There are generally two courses in the fall, two in winter and one in spring. courses are three hours in duration, once per week, throughout the quarter.

-Q. What if I can only attend some of the classes?
+Q. What if I can only attend some of the courses?

 Q: Do I receive credit for the courses?